 It’s disappointing when you see your peace lily leaves turn brown.
-But there’s no need to panic though; most issues are fixable with a bit of know how.
+But there’s no need to panic.
+Most of the time it’s something you can fix as long as you know how.

-But you need to figure out the reason for your peace lily becoming unhappy.
+But you need to figure out the reason why your peace lily is becoming unhappy.
 Because brown leaves aren’t a good sign.

-So in this guide I’ll take you through all the reasons why your peace lily might be struggling and how to help it thrive.
+So in this guide I’ll take you through all the reasons why your peace lily might be struggling and how to help it back to health.

 1. Inconsistent Watering

-Watering is a balancing act.
-Peace lilies are particularly sensitive to irregular watering routines.
+Getting the watering right for your peace lily is a balancing act.
+They can be sensitive and get upset if you aren’t watering them regularly.
 So you’ve got to get it right to keep them happy.

 Overwatering

 Peace lilies don’t like their roots sitting in soggy soil.
-Overwatering can suffocate the roots, leading to root rot.
-Root rot can show up as brown, mushy tips on leaves.
+If you overwater them you can suffocate the roots and this can lead to root rot.
+This can show up as the tips of the leaves turning brown and mushy.

 Signs of Overwatering:

-• Leaves develop a mix of brown and yellow spots.
+- Leaves get a mix of brown and yellow spots.

 Fix:

-• Always use a pot with drainage holes and make sure no water collects in the saucer.
+- Always use a pot with drainage holes and make sure that there isn’t any water collecting in the saucer.

 Underwatering